 Named in honor of Dr. Teresa Christy, a contemporary nurse leader, educator, and historian, who has influenced the direction of nursing through her teachings and publications in the field, and given to an outstanding senior nursing student in recognition of academic achievement and nursing practice and with the potential to be an outstanding leader in the nursing profession.

-Student Nurses’ Association of Lynchburg College (SNALC) Award
+Student Nurses’ Association of University of Lynchburg (SNALC) Award

 - Samantha Nash

-This award recognizes an outstanding senior nursing student for participation in the activities of the Student Nurses’ Association of Lynchburg College (SNALC).
+This award recognizes an outstanding senior nursing student for participation in the activities of the Student Nurses’ Association of University of Lynchburg (SNALC).
 The recipient has demonstrated leadership by serving as a SNALC officer, through community service, and has the potential for contribution to professional nursing organizations.

 Linda L. Andrews Xi Upsilon Leadership Award